Shehzaad-khan/drone-fire-detection-ros2/README.md

 ## 👥 Team Member Breakdown

-### Member 1 — Environment & Drone Setup ✅ COMPLETE
+### Mohammed Mir Fazlai Ali — Environment & Drone Setup
 **Responsibility:** Set up the ROS2 workspace, create the Gazebo simulation world, and define the drone model.

 **What was done:**